oban-bg/oban_web/guides/introduction/overview.md

 Monitor background job activity across all of your nodes in real time.

-### ⌨️ Composable Filtering

-Sift through jobs instantly with any combination of queue, state, node, worker and other metadata.

 ### 🔬 Detailed Inspection

 View job details including when, where and how it was ran (or how it failed to run).